 4.1 Option 3 is recommended.
-This will address the condition shortfalls identified and provide residents with the facilities that a modern public-owned, mobile homes site should provide.
+This will address the condition shortfalls identified and provide residents with the facilities that a modern publicowned, mobile homes site should provide.
+This is also the preferred option of the Communities Housing & Environment Committee.